Dibya2521/Similarity-checker-python-program/README.md

 To use this program, you will need to have Python 3 installed on your system.
 You can download and install Python from the official website: https://www.python.org/downloads/

-The program also has the following dependencies: pandas geopy scipy
+The program also has the following dependencies: geopy scipy
 Levenshtein

-You can install these dependencies using pip by running the following command in your terminal: pip install pandas geopy scipy levenshtein
+You can install these dependencies using pip by running the following command in your terminal: pip install geopy scipy levenshtein

 Usage
 To use the program, follow these steps: